mitmproxy/mitmproxy/clients/javascript/README.md

-# browserup-proxy-client
+# browserup-mitmproxy-client

-BrowserUpProxyClient - JavaScript client for browserup-proxy-client
+BrowserUpMitmProxyClient - JavaScript client for browserup-mitmproxy-client
 ___
-This is the REST API for controlling the BrowserUp Proxy.
+This is the REST API for controlling the BrowserUp MitmProxy.
-The BrowserUp Proxy is a swiss army knife for automated testing that captures HTTP traffic in HAR files.
+The BrowserUp MitmProxy is a swiss army knife for automated testing that captures HTTP traffic in HAR files.
 It is also useful for Selenium/Cypress tests.
 ___